Try Praising.ai free

 • Check overnight alerts**

-• Review any urgent notifications
+• Review any urgent flags

-• Flag issues requiring team input
+• Flag items that need team input

 **5:00 PM

-• End-of-day review**
+• End-of-day check**

-• Check platforms manually for missed mentions
+• Scan platforms for missed mentions

-• Plan responses for non-urgent reviews
+• Plan replies to non-urgent reviews

 Weekly deep dive (60 minutes)